jgm/unicode-collation/README.md

 ```

 Performance is worse on a sample drawn from a smaller character
-set (so that there are more overlapping prefixes) and including
-predominantly composed accented letters, which mut be decomposed
+set including predominantly composed accented letters, which mut
-as part of the algorithm:
+be decomposed as part of the algorithm:

 ```
   sort a list of 10000 Texts (composed latin) (en):